Towards Black-Box Membership Inference Attack for Diffusion Models

 \section{More Experiment Results}

 In this section, we show other experiment results which is not in our main paper.
 We conduct more ablation studies.

 \paragraph{The Impact of Average Numbers} We use different average numbers $n$ and test the influence on the results.
-Besides the figures of AUC in the main paper, the figures of ASR are also plotted in Figure~\ref{fig:average_other_auc}.
-We observe that in the DDIM setup, averaging the images from multiple independent samples as the output further improves accuracy.
-In the Stable Diffusion setup, averaging multiple images is not necessary as it does not improve ASR performance.
+Besides the figures of AUC in the main paper, the figures of ASR of DDIM and Diffusion Transformer are also plotted in Figure~\ref{fig:average_other_auc}.
+In addition, we plot the figures of AUC and ASR for Stable Diffusion in Figure~\ref{fig:average_other_auc_sd}.
+We observe that in the DDIM and Diffusion Transformer setup, averaging the images from multiple independent samples as the output further improves accuracy.
+In the stable diffusion setup, since the image size in the dataset is larger (512x512), the reconstructed images are more stable and not influenced by perturbations at specific coordinates.
+Therefore, averaging multiple images is not necessary.

 \paragraph{The Impact of Diffusion Steps} We adjust the diffusion step $t$ to examine its impact on the results.
-We plot the graphs for CIFAR100 (Figure~\ref{fig:noise_100}), STL10 (Figure~\ref{fig:noise_stl}), and Laion5 vs. COCO (Figure~\ref{fig:noise_stable}).
-From the results, we see that our algorithm can achieve high performance over a wide range of diffusion steps, especially for Stable Diffusion.
+We train the DDIM model on CIFAR100 (Figure~\ref{fig:noise_100}), STL10 (Figure~\ref{fig:noise_stl}) dataset, Diffusion Transformer on the Imagenet $256\times256$ (Figure~\ref{fig:noise_dit})dataset and Stable Diffusion on Laion5 dataset (Figure~\ref{fig:noise_stable}).
+From the results, we see that our algorithm can achieve high performance over a wide range of diffusion steps.
 This opens up possibilities for practical applications in real-world scenarios.

-\paragraph{Impact of $L_p$ norm} For the DDIM model, we train a neural network using the pixel-wise absolute value of $x-\hat{x}$ to obtain a difference vector v for each image.
-This corresponds to the $L_1$ norm.
-Then we change the $L_p$ norm of our neural network classifier to see if it has any influence on the results.
-The results are in Figure~\ref{fig:norm}:

-From the results, we know that our algorithm is effective for $p = 1,2,3,4$.
-We should not choose very large $p$ to train the neural network.